-The term 'Mezzanine Financing' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Mezzanine Financing' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Mezzanine Financing refers to an unusual form of hybrid financing.
 This is a combination of equity and debt financing which provides lenders with the opportunity to convert their ownership and equity interest in the firm.
 They would want to do this to protect themselves from default possibilities.
 They would be third in line after both venture capitalists and other types of seniors lenders were paid back.

 Mezzanine Financing should always be completed after performing appropriate due diligence by the lender.
 The borrower does not put up much or any collateral which is why it becomes treated as if it were equity on the balance sheet of the company.